-The 2014 Program supports maintaining and expanding efforts to address nonnative aguatic species, with particular attention and ongoing implementation efforts aimed particularly at quagga and zebra mussels, which will continue.
+The 2014 Program supports maintaining and expanding efforts to address nonnative aquatic species, with particular attention and ongoing implementation efforts aimed particularly at quagga and zebra mussels, which will continue.
 The program calls on Bonneville and other federal agencies to prevent the establishment of quagga and zebra mussels, and if quagga and zebra mussels become established in the basin, the program expects Bonneville and others to support regional rapid-response efforts.
-Further the 2014 Program includes a general measure calling on the Council to work in coordination with others including the 100th Meridian Initiative-Columbia Basin Team in this effort.
+Further, the 2014 Program includes a general measure calling on the Council to work in coordination with others including the 100th Meridian Initiative-Columbia Basin Team in this effort.
 Finally, monitoring and evaluation for early detection and preventing establishment is included in multiple measures throughout the strategy.
 2014 Program, at 46-48.
 As evidenced in the program language, the Council agrees with the Public Power Council that this is a regional issue with many dimensions, and not simply an effort to be borne by the Bonneville ratepayers.
-Part I of the draft 2020 Addendum does include non-native strategy objectives and performance indicators to track how the strategy is contributing to achieving the associated objectives and related program goals, including two specific indicators for zebra/quagga mussels.
-Draft 2020 Addendum, at 22, 23 (to be finalized later in 2020).
+As noted above, Part I of the 2020 Addendum does include non-native strategy objectives and performance indicators to track how the strategy is contributing to achieving the associated objectives and related program goals, including two specific indicators for zebra/quagga mussels.
+2020 Addendum, Part I, at 25.
 This part of the Addendum, as well as the discussion above, details how the Council will use the strategy performance indicators to assist in evaluating program performance.
 No particular implementation need is called out in the recommendations beyond the efforts already in motion.
 The Council did not identify a particular near-term implementation issue to include in Part II.